 - preserve and promote community

-- respect private property, but not so as to impoverish others *
+- respect private property, but not so much as to impoverish others *

 Thomas, as he is known, bases natural law on eternal law, the law of God.
 However, the point of natural law, as Thomas recognizes, is that it must be knowable to everyone, even non-believers.
 Otherwise, there is no difference between natural law and God’s law.
 Natural law is written on the heart, known by humans just by virtue of being human.
 Deep down almost every human knows the natural law (psychopaths excepted), even if they don’t know that they know it, even if this knowledge is covered up by ideology and hate.